marciomat/reverse_engineering/hackthebox/headache/README.md

             0x55e05d0c60d9      488d45c0       lea rax, [rbp - 0x40]
             0x55e05d0c60dd      4889c7         mov rdi, rax
             0x55e05d0c60e0      e87befffff     call sym.imp.strlen
+            0x55e05d0c60e5      4883f814       cmp rax, 0x14           ; 20
 ```

 Looks like the flag!
 But... of course it's a fake flag.
 We are still not out of the woods.

+But, notice the last instruction, comparing the `strlen` with `0x14`.
+The length of the flag is probably 20 characters.

 ## How many more traps?